TABLE ROCK & THE telephone

 south side of the square before the 1920 fire, w. c. fellers' store is the large light-colored building, considered the grandest around

 The first telephone office has been said to have been on the second floor of the State Bank of Table Rock.
 However, the Argus of that time reports that it was in W. C. Fellers' store.
 The office over the bank came later.
 Note the town well at the location of the water fountain pagoda, which was built in 1926.
-By the time of this photograph in 1912, the telephone exchange had been moved to the bank, but you can see W. C. Fellers store here, the one with the bay windows.
+By the time this photograph was taken in about 1912, the telephone exchange had been moved to the bank, but you can see W. C. Fellers store here.
+We think it is the one with the flag.

 1906

-Argus 196.
 The telephone company in 1906.
 Erma Mitchell (operator) with Chester Fisher, M Purcell, & Lou Billings.
+Photo 196, color added by Steve Bixenmann.

 Have fun with a few excerpts of this photo: